Dodge: Vans

-The DaimlerChrysler merger of 1998 made it possible for Dodge to explore new ideas; hence the European-styled Mercedes-Benz Sprinter line of vans was brought over and given a Dodge styling treatment.
-Redesigned for 2006 as a 2007 model, the economical diesel-powered Sprinters have become very popular for city usage among delivery companies like FedEx and UPS in recent years.
-Because of their fuel efficiency major motorhome manufacturer Thor Motor Coach made several Class C and Class A Motorhomes available on the Dodge Sprinter Chassis including their Four Winds Siesta & Chateau Citation product lines.
+The 1998 DaimlerChrysler merger made it possible for Dodge to explore new ideas, and the European-styled Mercedes-Benz Sprinter line of vans was brought over and given a Dodge styling treatment.
+Redesigned for 2006 as a 2007 model, the economical diesel-powered Sprinters became very popular for city usage among delivery companies like FedEx and UPS.
+Because of their fuel efficiency, major motorhome manufacturer Thor Motor Coach produced several Class C and Class A Motorhomes available on the Sprinter Chassis, including their Four Winds Siesta and Chateau Citation product lines.

-Dodge also offered a cargo version of its best-selling Caravan for many years, at first calling it the Mini Ram Van, which was a name originally applied to the short-wheelbase B Series Ram Vans, and later naming it the Caravan C/V, the C/V stood for Cargo Van.
-For model year 2012, the Caravan C/V was rebranded as a Ram and was renamed the Ram C/V.
+Dodge also offered a cargo version of its best-selling Caravan for many years, initially calling it the Mini Ram Van, a name originally applied to the short-wheelbase B Series Ram Vans.
+It was later known as the Caravan C/V, with "C/V" standing for "Cargo Van".
+For the 2012 model year, the Caravan C/V was rebranded as a Ram and was renamed the Ram C/V.

 The Grand Caravan became Dodge's last minivan, as it was discontinued after the 2020 model year to introduce the Chrysler Voyager for the 2021 model year.

 Sport utility vehicles

-Dodge's first experiments with anything like a sport utility vehicle appeared in the late 1950s with a windowed version of their standard panel truck – known as the Town Wagon.
+Dodge's first experiments with anything like a sport utility vehicle appeared in the late 1950s, with a windowed version of their standard panel truck, known as the Town Wagon.
 These were built in the same style through the mid-1960s.

-But the division never entered the SUV arena in seriousness until 1974, with the purpose-built Ramcharger.
-Offering the then-popular open body style and Dodge's powerful V8 engines, the Ramcharger was a strong competitor for trucks like the Ford Bronco, Chevrolet Blazer and International Scout II.
+The division never entered the SUV arena in earnest until 1974, with the purpose-built Ramcharger.
+Offering the then-popular open body style and Dodge's powerful V8 engines, the Ramcharger was a strong competitor to trucks like the Ford Bronco, Chevrolet Blazer, and International Scout II.

-Dodge was left with outdated products during the 1980s as the market evolved.
+During the 1980s, Dodge was left with outdated products as the market evolved.
 The Ramcharger hung on through 1993 with only minor updates.
-When the Ram truck was redesigned for the 1994 model year, the Ramcharger was discontinued in the American and Canadian markets.
-A version using the updated styling was made for the Mexican Market but was never imported to the U.S. or Canada.
+When the Ram truck was redesigned for the 1994 model year, the Ramcharger was discontinued in the U.S. and Canadian markets.
+A version using the updated styling was made for the Mexican market, but was never imported to the U.S. or Canada.

-Using the mid-sized Dakota pickup's chassis as a base, Dodge introduced the 1997 four-door Durango SUV with seating for eight people and was sized between smaller SUVs (like the Chevrolet Blazer and Ford Explorer) and larger models (like the Chevrolet Tahoe and Ford Expedition).
+Using the mid-sized Dakota pickup's chassis as a base, Dodge introduced the 1997 four-door Durango SUV, which seated eight people and was sized between smaller SUVs like the Chevrolet Blazer and Ford Explorer and larger models like the Chevrolet Tahoe and Ford Expedition.
 The redesigned version for 2004 grew a little in every dimension, becoming a full-size SUV, but was still sized between most of its competitors.
-For 2011 a new unibody Durango based on the Jeep Grand Cherokee was released.
+For 2011, a new unibody Durango, based on the Jeep Grand Cherokee, was released.
 The 2011 Durango shrank slightly to a size comparable to the original model.
 With the Journey being discontinued in 2020, the Durango became the only SUV offering in the Dodge lineup.

 Dodge also imported a version of Mitsubishi's popular Montero (Pajero in Japan) as the Raider from 1987 until 1989.